-Since 2011, the NEA has partnered with the U.S. Department of Defense to support creative arts therapies as a key element of integrated care for service members suffering from TBI, PTSD, and associated psychological health conditions.
+Since 2011, the National Endowment for the Arts (NEA) has partnered with the U.S. Department of Defense (DOD) to support creative arts therapies as a key element of integrated care for service members suffering from TBI, PTSD, and associated psychological health conditions.
 The program began at National Intrepid Center of Excellence (NICoE) Walter Reed, MD.

 In fiscal year 2016, Congress appropriated a $1.928 million budget increase for the NEA, specifically to expand this military healing arts program.
 Joining the network with these new sites as a partner is the Department of Veteran Affairs.
 Americans for the Arts is working with the NEA to provide administrative support and the Writers Center in Bethesda, Maryland is giving programmatic support.
 This year, the NEA expanded the network to include:

 - Joint Base Elmendorf-Richardson Anchorage, Alaska